Testing quantum gravity with primordial gravitational waves

 The blue-tilted GW background, not achievable in single-field inflation, can help to discriminate our model from others with a high-$r$ prediction, such as $\a$-attractors and $V\propto\phi^{4/3}$ inflation \cite{Akrami:2018odb}.
 In parallel, none of the other quantum-gravity-related models with a similar prediction of the GW background has the same level of $r$ \cite{Calcagni:2020tvw}.
 Therefore, having two independent observations of the GW background at two different frequency ranges is already sufficient to discriminate among models predicting a similar amplitude in either frequency range.

 In order to complete the cosmological picture and further test the predictions of our model, one should look at other aspects of the evolution of the early as well as of the late universe.
-In the first case, at an observational level, scenarios based on conformal invariance are known to be able to generate an observable level of primordial non-Gaussianity \cite{Antoniadis:1996dj,Antoniadis:2011ib,Agrawal:2020xek}.
+In the first case, at an observational level, scenarios based on Weyl invariance are known to be able to generate an observable level of primordial non-Gaussianity \cite{Antoniadis:1996dj,Antoniadis:2011ib,Agrawal:2020xek}.
 In particular, in \cite{Antoniadis:2011ib,Agrawal:2020xek} it was found that the level of primordial local non-Gaussianity is $|f_{\rm NL}^{\rm local}|=O(1)$, i.e., larger than in standard inflation (where $|f_{\rm NL}^{\rm local}|=O(\e)$ and $\e$ is the first slow-roll parameter) but small enough to be still compatible with the current $1\s$ constraint $f_{\rm NL}^{\rm local}=-0.9\pm 5.1$ \cite{Planck:2019kim}.
-Since conformal invariance washes away many of the fine details of the underlying model, it is quite possible that also our model will produce a level of non-Gaussianity of such a magnitude.
+Since Weyl invariance washes away many of the fine details of the underlying model, it is quite possible that also our theory will produce a level of non-Gaussianity of such a magnitude.
 None of the models in \cite{Antoniadis:2011ib,Agrawal:2020xek} predict a high $r$, so that non-Gaussianity can provide a genuine cross-check of our model against high-$r$ inflationary scenarios.
 The calculation of the bispectrum is conceptually straightforward but can be quite involved, and we leave it for future work.
 This could also shed some light on the decoherence mechanism mentioned in section~\ref{TensorPerturbations}.

 At the level of late-time cosmology, in this paper we have said nothing about the cosmological constant problem, which could be another field of application of the symmetries of the theory.
 Also, any late-time modification of the $\Lambda$CDM model should be able to explain the $H_0$ and the $\s_8$ tensions and satisfy certain general conditions outlined in \cite{Heisenberg:2022gqk,Heisenberg:2022lob,Lee:2022cyh}.